 Pros: This isn’t just a ruler; it’s a ruler with a built-in hole punch.
 You’ll be able to punch holes in up to five sheets of paper at a time and accurately measure items up to 10 inches in length.
 The hole punch section is made from ABS plastic, and it has built-in binder holes, so you have the option to clip it right into a three-ring binder or portfolio.
 There’s also a built-in chip tray that catches any debris from the hole punching function.
 The tray is removable to make it easier to empty when full.
 And it’s available in three fun, bright colors.

 Cons: This ruler is one-sided and only marked with inches, so it’s not good for measuring with the metric system.
 It also won’t fit in all binders; it’s only suitable for standard three-ring binders.

-Bottom Line: This handy ruler offers a two-in-one function that most others models can’t match.
-Since it’s a ruler and a hole punch in one, you can cross two back-to-school shopping items off your list with this item.
+Bottom Line: This handy ruler offers a two-in-one function that most other models can’t match.
+Since it’s a ruler and a hole punch in one, you can cross two back-to-school items off your shopping list with this item.